SparseDataTree/in-the-wind/README.md

 ## Purpose
 Securing Data With Zero Trust

+We leverage an established concept - secret sharing - to show, in principle, the feasibility of offering secret sharing as a service.
 ## Overview
 We present a method to secure data such that:
 1. No single entity has access to secured data (data privacy).